Education and qualifications:

 My employer did not have an accredited training scheme set up for Italian engineers to pursue professional registration in the UK, however they acknowledged my application and I found a fellow colleague of mine who was very supportive and contributed to my reports.

-Tangible benefits for my employer are firstly to illustrate their ethos of encouraging employee continuing development and secondly is an additional benefit when running projects for which having a Chartered Engineer is either strongly recommended or mandatory.
+Tangible benefits for my employer are firstly to illustrate their ethos of encouraging employees’ continuing development, and secondly it is an additional benefit when running projects for which having a Chartered Engineer is either strongly recommended or mandatory.
 It is quite unusual for an Italian engineer to be Chartered and so it is definitely a plus for projects abroad, because it reduces consultancy or local partners’ involvement.
-In my case it has happened a few times; for instance, when we recently bid for a project in Hong-Kong my presence in the team guaranteed the possibility to bid directly and helped to keep costs within the budget.
+In my case it has happened a few times; for instance, when we bid for a project in Hong-Kong my presence in the team guaranteed the possibility to bid directly and helped to keep costs within the budget.

 Is there any advice you would pass on to someone considering professional registration?